AdamMoses-GitHub/MMM-TweetsByTimelineOrList/README.md

 Tweets that are displayed have all links, media, quotes, and emojis stripped from them.
 This is done to simplify the display to simple text only.

-The choice of displayed tweets can either be a user's timeline or a user's list.
+The choice of displayed tweets can either be a user's timeline, a user's list or the results of an HashTag search (i.e. #twitter).
 By default the timeline will show the timeline for the user for whom the API access keys will generated.
 Setting the username in the config will confirm the user.

 There are many configuration options controlling which, how many, how often, etc, tweets are shown and used, so please read through those that are available.